I Obtain the Supply of the Wellspring of Living Water

 She went on: “When God departed from the temple, it became chaotic and desolate.
 Similarly, the reason for the desolation in the religious world today is because the pastors and elders now go against the will of God and do their own thing.
 They don’t care about the lives of brothers and sisters; they focus only on their own reputations and positions.
 In the church, they vie with each other for power and profit and they preach their knowledge of the Bible to show themselves off and bear witness to themselves.
 They lead brothers and sisters before them and they do not bear witness for God or exalt God in any way whatsoever, nor do they lead brothers and sisters to practice or experience the Lord’s words.
 They have gone completely astray from the Lord’s way, and this is the main reason for the religious world having lost the work of the Holy Spirit.
 The other reason is because God has begun a new age and is once again performing a new stage of work.
 When a new stage of work begins, the work of the Holy Spirit likewise moves onto God’s new work.
 This precisely fulfills the prophecy in the Bible that states, ‘When there were yet three months to the harvest: and I caused it to rain on one city, and caused it not to rain on another city: one piece was rained on, and the piece whereupon it rained not withered.
 So two or three cities wandered to one city, to drink water; but they were not satisfied: yet have you not returned to Me’ (Amos 4:7–8).
 The words ‘one piece was rained on’ mean the churches that accept and obey God’s new work.
 Because they accept God’s new utterances, they enjoy the supply and the nourishment of the water of life that flows from God’s throne.
 Whereas ‘the piece whereupon it rained not withered’ means that because the pastors and leaders of the religious world do not practice the Lord’s words and do not follow the Lord’s commandments, but instead reject, defy and condemn God’s new work, they are detested, rejected, and cursed by God.
 They lost utterly the work of the Holy Spirit, they are unable to obtain the supply of the water of life, and they descend into desolation.”

-These Words Carry Such Authority That They Must Be the
+These Words Carry Such Authority That They Must Be the Voice of God

 I felt that what Sister Jin had fellowshiped was so fresh and new, things that I had never heard before in religion.
 Through her fellowship, I came to understand a little about many verses in the Bible which I had not understood before, and I admired her greatly.
 I asked her, “Sister, we all believe in the Lord, so how come you can fellowship so clearly about the reasons for the desolation in the churches?
 Also, where can we go to find God’s new work?”

 At this point, Sister Cao said, “Sister, let’s read a few passages first, and then you’ll understand.”
-The sister read, “God will accomplish this fact: He will make all people throughout the universe come before Him, and worship the God on earth, and His work in other places will cease, and people will be forced to seek the true way.
+The sister read, “God will accomplish this fact: He will make all people throughout the universe come before Him and worship the God on earth, and His work in other places will cease, and people will be forced to seek the true way.
 It will be like Joseph: Everyone came to him for food, and bowed down to him, for he had things to eat.
-In order to avoid famine people will be forced to seek the true way.
-The entire religious community is suffering severe famine, and only the God of today is the wellspring of living water, possessed of the ever-flowing wellspring provided for the enjoyment of man, and people will come and depend on Him.”
+In order to avoid famine, people will be forced to seek the true way.
+The entire religious community will suffer severe famine, and only the God of today is the wellspring of living water, possessed of the ever-flowing wellspring provided for the enjoyment of man, and people will come and depend on Him.”

-“I gave My glory to Israel and then took it away, and afterward I brought the Israelites to the East, and all of humanity to the East.
+“I gave My glory to Israel and then took it away, thereby bringing the Israelites to the East and all of humanity to the East.
 I have brought them all to the light so that they may be reunited with it, and be in association with it, and no longer have to search for it.
 I shall let all who are searching see the light again and see the glory I had in Israel; I shall let them see that I have long ago come down upon a white cloud into the midst of mankind, let them see the countless clouds of white and fruits in their abundant clusters, and, what is more, let them see Jehovah God of Israel.
 I shall let them look upon the Master of the Jews, the longed-for Messiah, and the full appearance of Me who have been persecuted by kings throughout the ages.
 I shall work upon the entire universe and I shall perform great work, revealing all My glory and all My deeds to man in the last days.
-I shall show My glorious countenance in its fullness to those who have waited many years for Me, to those who have longed for Me to come upon a white cloud, to Israel that has longed for Me to appear once again, and to all mankind who persecute Me, so that all will know that I have long ago taken away My glory and brought it to the East, so that it is no longer in Judea.
+I shall show My glorious countenance in its fullness to those who have waited many years for Me, to those who have longed for Me to come upon a white cloud, to Israel that has longed for Me to appear once again, and to all mankind who persecute Me, so that all will know that I have long ago taken away My glory and brought it to the East, and it is no longer in Judea.
 For the last days have already come!”

 After she’d finished reading, I felt that these words were incredibly fresh and new, that they carried the authority and power of God and were not words that could have been spoken by just anyone.
 I therefore asked the sister, “Where have these words come from?
 I’ve never heard such words before.”

 Sister Cao said excitedly, “Sister, let me tell you some good news!
 The Lord Jesus we’ve longed for has returned as the incarnate Almighty God, and He is expressing many truths and is performing the stage of work of judgment beginning in God’s house, which is the work of the Age of Kingdom.
 This precisely fulfills the biblical prophecies: ‘I have yet many things to say to you, but you cannot bear them now.
 However, when He, the Spirit of truth, is come, He will guide you into all truth: for He shall not speak of Himself; but whatever He shall hear, that shall He speak: and He will show you things to come’ (John 16:12–13).
 ‘He that rejects Me, and receives not My words, has one that judges him: the word that I have spoken, the same shall judge him in the last day’ (John 12:48).
 ‘For the time is come that judgment must begin at the house of God’ (1 Peter 4:17).
 Almighty God has expressed millions of words, has revealed many mysteries held within the Bible, and He has told us such things as the inside story on His six-thousand-year management plan, how we can get into heavenly kingdom, and the end and final destination for mankind.
 As long as we pray in the name of Almighty God and keep up with God’s new work, then we will be keeping pace with the footsteps of the Lamb and our parched spirits can be nourished and watered.
 The two passages I’ve just read are words expressed by Almighty God, and the reasons for the desolation in the religious world we’ve just fellowshiped are also revealed in God’s words.
 This allows us to see God’s almightiness and wisdom and that He has not discarded those who love the truth and who yearn for His appearance, but instead He uses our spiritual famine to allow us to grasp His will and seek out His footsteps.
-He does this to lead all those within any denomination who truly love the truth and who sincerelybefore His throne, and only those who hearken to the voice of God and accept His work in the last days can regain the work of the Holy Spirit, obtain the supply of the water of life that flows from the throne and leave the desolation behind.
+He does this to lead all those within any denomination who truly love the truth and who sincerely believe in God before His throne, and only those who hearken to the voice of God and accept His work in the last days can regain the work of the Holy Spirit, obtain the supply of the water of life that flows from the throne and leave the desolation behind.
 If someone refuses to accept God’s work of the last days, then they will have no chance to experience the judgment and chastisement of God’s words and be purified, and they will forever lose their chance to enter the heavenly kingdom.”

 After listening to what Sister Cao said, I felt a sense of excitement that I couldn’t express.
 I felt like I was dreaming—the Lord really had returned!
 If it weren’t for God expressing the truth, who would have understood the reasons for the desolation in the churches?
 I couldn’t wait to ask the sisters to take me to their church, and they both said, “Thanks be to God!
 God’s sheep has heard His voice!”